aws-samples/aws-codepipeline-stepfunctions/README.md

 ### Push Code and Trigger CodePipeline

-You can now open the AWS Console and check the various resources created for you.
+Once the bootstrap script completes, open the AWS Console and check the various resources created for you including a CodeCommit repository, a CodePipeline pipeline, a Step Functions state machine, three S3 buckets, and IAM roles.
 Note that the CodePipeline pipeline is in a failing state since the CodeCommit repository does not have any code.
-The next step will be to push code to CodeCommit which will then trigger the pipeline.
+The next step will be to push code to the CodeCommit repository which will cause the pipeline to start processing the changes.

+Let's add code to the repository.

 * Using the AWS Console, navigate to the CodeCommit repository created for you

-* Click on "Connect" or follow [these instructions](http://docs.aws.amazon.com/codecommit/latest/userguide/how-to-connect.html) to set up credentials to clone your CodeCommit repository (via SSH or HTTP)
+* Click on "Connect" or follow [these instructions](http://docs.aws.amazon.com/codecommit/latest/userguide/how-to-connect.html) to set up credentials to your IAM user to allow you to clone the CodeCommit repository (via SSH or HTTPS).

 * Back in your local workstation.
 From the project's root directory, type: